nikebaiyelo/Bootcamp-workbooks/README.md

 ## 📚 Overview
 This workbook contains practical Python exercises completed during **Week 6 of the Data Technician course**.
-The activities focus on **data exploration, manipulation, aggregation, and visualisation** using Python libraries such as **Pandas** and **Matplotlib**.
+The activities focus on **data exploration, manipulation, aggregation, and visualisation** using Python libraries such as **Pandas, seaborn, NumPy** and **Matplotlib**.

-The exercises provide hands-on experience working with datasets and analysing data programmatically.
+The exercises provide hands-on experience working with datasets, cleaning and analysing data programmatically.

 ---